OVERCOMING THE SAINTS

 Job had been a victorious saint of spotless reputation.

-There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed evil.
+There was a man in the land of Uz, whose name was Job; and that man was blameless and upright, and one who feared God and shunned evil.
 (Job 1:1)

 The pressure and torment caused Job to fall from his position of victory.